Section 3 – Democratic rights

 For example, a legislative requirement for political parties to endorse at least 50 candidates in an election in order to obtain access to financial and other benefits (the ability to issue tax receipts, transfer unspent election funds to one’s party and include one’s party affiliation on the ballot) was found to interfere with section 3, as it exacerbated the pre-existing disparity in the capacity of small, emerging and fringe parties to compete for votes with larger, established parties (Figueroa, supra).

 The leader of the governing party’s decision to call an election before the fixed election date set out in legislation does not limit section 3 rights, as there was no evidence that it led to an unfair election, or that it had an adverse effect on other political parties (Conacher v.
 Canada (Prime Minister), 2009 FC 920 at paragraph 76, 2010 FCA 131 at paragraph 11, leave to appeal to SCC refused S.C.C.A.
-315) or on voters (Engel v.
-Alberta, 2015 ABQB 226 at paragraphs 17-27).
+315) or on voters or potential candidates (Engel v.
+Alberta, 2015 ABQB 226 at paragraphs 17-27; Engel v.
+Alberta (President of Executive Council), A.J.
+No. 857, at paras.
+92-107).

 (iii) Electoral System